charlesveasey/ofxMultiGLFWWindow/README.md

 The update loop is called once per frame as normal.

-Window events can be de/registered on any window.
+Window events can be registered on any window.
 The callbacks are global, but one can filter them by querying the window event origin.

 See the example project for use.